arya-analytics/delta/docs/rfc/220716-ontology.md

 }
 ```

 This could be particularly useful if we want to support resources writes through the
 ontology, and could eventually allow for the creation of typesafe APIs.

 ### (Mild) Digression - Thinking Architecturally

 I'd like to make note of an important distinction between a GraphQL interface and the
 schema concept I introduced above.
 Many typesafe APIs (GraphQL, gRPC, tRPC, Swagger)
 rely on custom languages to define their resources.
 These languages can then
 generate code that can be imported and implemented into your general purpose
 language of choice.

 If we're talking about using a typesafe API to communicate between two microservices
 A and B, where A stores the resource (the 'server') and B queries it (the 'client'), I
 think it's important to ask *who is responsible for defining the API?*.

 Unless the server is specifically designed to support arbitrary data types and
 relationships (like a database), I think it's prudent to assume the server is
 responsible for letting the client know which resources it exposes.
 This establishes
 a clear contract with a single source of truth.

 This leads me to ask why we define our schemas in custom languages and them compile them
 to GP libraries instead of defining them in their *native* type and compiling them to
 a custom schema language?

 This approach adds complexity, as we need to add support for bidirectional code
 generation, but it seems to do a better job of allocating single
 responsibility.
 It's the typesafe APIs job to:

 1. Tell the client what type of resources it exposes.
 2. Transport resources to and from the server.

 This doesn't mean it's the APIs job to *define the resources themselves*.
 Why don't
 we do that in the microservice code itself, where the majority of the core logic lives?

 This is the approach I'd like to try with the ontology, where it essentially serves
 as an internal API between different services.
 Resources should *not* be defined in
 the ontology, but in the services that interact with it.

 This approach may have unforeseen pitfalls.
 I guess we'll find out.

+## Future Work

+### Writes through the Ontology

+Right now, we're only able to read resource data from the ontology.
+I think its
+pertinent to consider whether we'd like to add support for writing to resources in
+the future.

+On the one hand, this transfers more responsibility onto the ontology for managing
+resource data.
+On the other hand, we've already established strongly typed schemas, and
+could use them to automatically create typesafe write APIs so that services don't have
+to implement their own.

+We won't know until we've put the existing design through its paces, so I'll lease this
+as an open question.